-Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is by tracking mentions.
+Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

-Tracking online mentions is essentially finding out when someone mentions one or more keywords you’re tracking online.
-It can be your brand’s name, CEO’s name, competitor’s name, product’s name, etc. Mentions can be found on social media, media outlets, forums, etc.
+Tracking mentions is essentially finding out when someone mentions one or more of your relevant keywords online.
+It can be your brand name, CEO’s name, competitor’s name, product, etc. You can find mentions on social media, media outlets, forums, etc.

 What are mentions and their main metrics?

-Mentions are online references to brands, products, hashtags, people, etc. They can appear in blogs, social media posts, articles, and other forms of online content.
+(Social) mentions are online references to brands, products, hashtags, people, you name it.
+They can appear in blogs, social media posts, articles, and other forms of online content.

-There are four main metrics that are calculated every time a new is fetched.
+There are four main metrics calculated every time a new social mention is fetched:

 - Interactions indicate the number of people who have liked, commented or shared the post.

 - Engagement rate shows the percentage of people who interacted with the post after seeing it (likes, comments, shares).
 It is calculated by dividing Interactions with Reach.

 - Influence score shows source influence ranked on a 1 to 10 scale.
 It indicates how influential that particular source is in comparison to every other source on the internet.
 An influence score of 1 means the source has a small audience.
 10 is typically reserved for globally influential websites or social media profiles with millions of followers (for example, CNN website or social media accounts from Oprah or Elon Musk).

 Why track mentions?